Table of Contents

 Alkyl iodides undergo elimination reactions with nucleophiles or bases and hydrogen iodide is lost from the molecule to produce an alkene.
 There are two commonly occurring mechanisms, and they are E1 and E2.

 - The E2 mechanism is the most preferred and effective for the synthesis of alkenes from alkyl iodide and can be used for primary, secondary and tertiary forms of alkyl iodide.

-- The E2 mechanism is a one stage process involving both alkyl iodide and nucleophile and the reaction is categorised under second-order and also depends upon the concentration of both reactants.
+- The E2 mechanism is a one stage process involving both alkyl iodide and nucleophile and the reaction is categorized under second-order and also depends upon the concentration of both reactants.

 - The E1 mechanism is a two-stage process which involves a loss of the halide to form a carbocation and is followed by loss of the susceptible proton to form an alkene.
 The rate-determining step is the first stage involving loss of halide ion and hence the reaction is considered as the first order.

-- The carbocation intermediate is stabilised by substituent alkyl groups.
+- The carbocation intermediate is stabilized by substituent alkyl groups.

 - In mono-molecular substitution SN1 the dissociation of C-X bond in alkyl halide takes place first along with the formation of a carbonium ion.
 This is followed by a rapid reaction with the nucleophilic agent.

 - The two reactions differ by the fact that SN2 reaction is of first-order both in terms of alkyl halide and the nucleophilic agent.
 The SN1 reaction is of first-order only with respect to an alkyl halide.

 So we can also say that in the first case the reaction rate is proportional to the concentration of both reacting species and in the second case the reaction rate depends only upon the concentration of alkyl halide or in this case alkyl iodide.